-it's now possible to save 40% to 60% by purchasing a diamond engagement ring from an online diamond retailer, rather than from a bricks-n-mortar High Street jeweller.
-Online diamond retailers don't have retail shops, sales staff, large diamond inventories and other associated operating expenses and are there before able to pass on the cost savings to consumers.
+It is now possible to save 40% to 60% by purchasing a diamond engagement ring from an online diamond retailer, rather than from a bricks-n-mortar High Street jeweller.
+Online diamond retailers do not have retail shops, sales staff, large diamond inventories and other associated operating expenses and are there before able to pass on the cost savings to consumers.

-Of course, a diamond might be one of the largest one-off purchases made in one's lifetime and so it's understandable that many people may be uncomfortable paying for a diamond before it's been seen and examined.
+Of course, a diamond might be one of the largest one-off purchases made in one's lifetime and so it is understandable that many people may be uncomfortable paying for a diamond before it has been seen and examined.

 However, as long as the correct research and precedcies are taken there should be no reason to be fearful about buying diamonds from Internet diamond merchants.

 The three most important aspects of the pre-purchase checks that must be carried out are: